mborgerson/wiki-export/wiki/APU.md

 -   0: Off = Envelope is not used
 -   1: Delay = Time where envelope stays at 0% until attack
-    -   COUNT register counts down.
+    -   COUNT register counts down from DELAYTIME.
 -   2: Attack = Rate at which the envelope goes from 0 to 100%
-    -   COUNT register counts up.
+    -   COUNT register counts up to ATTACKRATE.
     -   LVL seems to be linear.
 -   3: Hold = Time the envelope stays at 100%
-    -   COUNT register counts down.
+    -   COUNT register counts down from HOLDTIME.
 -   4: Decay = Rate at which the envelope goes from 100% to 0%
-    -   COUNT register counts down.
+    -   COUNT register counts down from DECAYRATE.
     -   When sustain level is reached the decay section is over
     -   The LVL is not linear, it's a curve which drops steep at first and then slowly becomes